 FIND returns the position of the character, and RIGHT returns the text to the right of that position.
 Full explanation here.

 The RIGHT function is used to extract text from the right side of a text string.
-Use the LEFT function to extract text starting from the left side of text, and the MID function to extract from the middle of text.
+Use the LEFT function to extract text starting from the left side of the text, and the MID function to extract from the middle of the text.
 The LEN function returns the length of text as a count of characters.